Fast & Furious: Short films

 The short films were either released direct-to-video or saw limited theatrical distribution, being mostly included as special features for The Fast and the Furious, 2 Fast 2 Furious, and Fast & Furious, as part of the DVD releases.
 The films, which range from 10 to 20 minutes, are designed to be self-contained stories that provide backstory for characters or events introduced in the films.
-They were also designed to bridge the chronological gap that was created as the initial leads departed the series.
+They were also designed to bridge the chronological gap that was created when the initial lead characters departed the series.

+In March 2025, Diesel announced that he would return as director for a short which will take place chronologically before the final movie.

 The Turbo Charged Prelude for 2 Fast 2 Furious (2003)

-The film follows Brian O'Conner and details his escape from Los Angeles and avoidance of law enforcement, which culminates in his eventual arrival to Miami.

-The film is set between the events of The Fast and the Furious and 2 Fast 2 Furious.
+Following the events of The Fast and the Furious, Brian O'Conner escapes from Los Angeles to avoid law enforcement until his eventual arrival in Miami in 2 Fast 2 Furious.

 Los Bandoleros (2009)

-Dominic Toretto lives as a wanted fugitive in the Dominican Republic.
+Set between the events of The Fast and the Furious and Fast & Furious, Dominic Toretto lives as a wanted fugitive in the Dominican Republic.
 He eventually reunites with Letty and other associates to plan the hijacking of a gasoline shipment to help an impoverished neighborhood.

-The film is set after the events of The Fast and the Furious and before Fast & Furious.

 Television

 Fast & Furious Spy Racers (2019–2021)

 Tony Toretto (voiced by Tyler Posey), Dominic Toretto's cousin, is recruited by a government agency together with his friends to infiltrate an elite racing league serving as a front for a crime organization called SH1FT3R that is bent on world domination.

 Fast & Furious Spy Racers is an animated series produced by DreamWorks Animation Television, based on the film franchise.
 Vin Diesel reprises his role as Dominic Toretto, voicing the character in brief appearances.
-It is executive produced by Tim Hedrick, Bret Haaland, Diesel, Neal Moritz and Chris Morgan.
+It is executive produced by Tim Hedrick, Bret Haaland, Diesel, Neal H. Moritz and Chris Morgan.
 Hedrick and Haaland also serve as the show's showrunners.
 The series' first season was released on Netflix on December 26, 2019, and its second season on October 9, 2020.
 Its third season was released on December 26, the fourth season on April 16, 2021.
 The fifth was released on August 13, and the sixth and final season premiered on December 17, 2021.